AlexanderHenzi/sequential_independence/README.md

-# sequential_independence
-A Rank-Based Sequential Test of Independence
+# A Rank-Based Sequential Test of Independence